MediaComem/comem-archidep/ex/aws-setup.md

   $> hostname
   john-doe.archidep.media
   ```
-* Send your instance's public IP address to the teacher.
+* Send your instance's public IP address (the Elastic IP address you allocated) to the teacher.